simoncoggins/Realtime-Weather/README.txt

 data[0].name = "Lyall Bay"
 data[1].reading.windSpeed = 20
-data[1].updated = 1251768208
+data[1].obsTime = 1251768208

 == JavaScript page ==

-use setInterval to collect JSON file every ~30s compare data[i].updated to date stamp on currently displayed readings If newer, update the reading and the date stamp
+use setInterval to collect JSON file every ~30s compare data[i].obsTime to date stamp on currently displayed readings If newer, update the reading and the date stamp

 Provide a counter (time to refresh), and a button to refresh instantly